How To Clean A Computer

 Closeup of computer mouse and computer.

-As you roll a mouse along your desktop, you're also rolling grease, dirt, and gunk into its innards.
-If not every week, about once a month, you need to clean it to keep it rolling along.
+As you move a mouse along your desktop, you also move grease, dirt, and gunk into its innards.
+If not every week, about once a month, you need to clean it to keep it moving.

-Most of us use our computers every day, so we're constantly handling that mouse, which means that its surface is a breeding ground for all sorts of germs.
+Most people use their computers every day, so they're constantly handling that mouse, which means that its surface is a breeding ground for all sorts of germs.

-For a mouse with a rolling ball, open the back and remove the ball.
+Open the back and remove the ball for a mouse with a rolling ball.
 Clean the ball with a microfiber cloth dampened in the isopropyl alcohol solution.

-Mouse pad: Don't forget to clean the mouse pad, too.
+Remember to clean the mouse pad, too.
 What's the point of cleaning the mouse if it's still picking up debris from a dirty pad?
-Gently clean the pad, using a cloth dampened with an antibacterial spray cleaner.
+Gently clean the pad using a cloth dampened with an antibacterial spray cleaner.
 Let it dry thoroughly before setting the mouse back down on the pad.

 Cleaning the Computer Exterior

-Before cleaning, always turn off the computer and unplug it to ensure it is fully powered off.
+Before cleaning, always turn off and unplug the computer to ensure it is fully powered off.
 Electrical currents and liquids don't play well together.

-For an exterior cleaning solution, mix a couple of drops of liquid dish soap into 2 cups of warm water.
-Dip a microfiber cloth or other soft lint-free cloth in the soapy mix, then wring until it is just damp, not dripping.
+Mix a couple of drops of liquid dish soap into 2 cups of warm water for an exterior cleaning solution.
+Dip a microfiber cloth or other soft, lint-free cloth in the soapy mix, then wring until it is damp but not dripping.

 Wipe down the exterior with the cloth.
-If the case's bottom is grimy, you might need to use a melamine sponge (such as Mr. Clean Magic Eraser) to scour away surface dirt.
+If the case's bottom is grimy, use a melamine sponge (such as Mr. Clean Magic Eraser) to scour away surface dirt.

-Rinse the cloth and wring until just damp, then wipe the case again.
-Allow to air-dry completely before you turn it on and get back to business.
+Rinse the cloth and wring until damp, then wipe the case again.
+Allow it to air-dry completely before you turn it on and return to business.

 You Might Like These: